margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the people doing the political work and overcoming obstacles
 * Grateful for the sounds of the morning
 * Grateful for a healthy conversation with an aunt
+* Grateful for the artwork in the coffeeshop
+* Grateful for the people in the coffeeshop

 <br>